At the end of 2014, Holy Trinity received a most generous and unexpected bequest from Dan and Emma Hettler.

 Young Life of Montgomery County (Alan Hinkle) — $1,500

-And here, in no particular order, are the thank-you notes that the Mission Commitment Task Force has received:
+And here, in no particular order, are the thank-you notes that the Mission Commitment Task Force has received for the 2015 gifts:

 Thank -You from Marge Krikorian of Wycliffe Bible Translator (and photo): — May 2, 2016